• How to Drink Like a Korean

 Somaek is a mixture of beer and soju known for its fizzy tang and the spice of alcohol.
 The taste of somaek can change according to the ratio of beer and soju, and also the person who made it.
 In addition to the varying ratios of beer and soju, there are also various ways of making a glass of somaek.
 The most popular method is to put a chopstick in the glass of somaek and hit the chopstick with another chopstick to create a vibration to mix the two different alcoholic beverages.
 A simpler way to make a glass of somaek is just stirring it with a spoon.

 Stir-fried sundae is a recommended side dish for somaek.
-This dish is made by stir-frying sundae with various types of vegetables such as perilla leaves, cabbage, and chives, sauce, perilla seed powder, and chewy noodles on a hot iron plate.
-Stir-fried sundae is often spicy because it usually includes chili pepper powder and/or red chili paste, but there are variety of stir-fried sundae that doesn’t include any chili pepper powder or red chili paste.
+This dish is made by stir-frying sundae with various types of vegetables such as perilla leaves, cabbage, chives, sauce, perilla seed powder, and chewy noodles on a hot iron plate.
+Stir-fried sundae is often spicy because it usually includes chili pepper powder and/or red chili paste, but there are a variety of stir-fried sundae that doesn’t include any chili pepper powder or red chili paste.
 Plain but savory thanks to the perilla seed powder, many Koreans love to order this dish when they are about to have some somaek.
 While it can be served as it is, you can also dip it in the spicy red chili paste sauce or wrap it in a vegetable leaf.
 The perilla seed powder can become a little sticky in the mouth, so it’s when Koreans have a sip of somaek to wash it away so they can have some more of the delicacy.
 The chewy noodles will also make you want to drink more somaek because it’s coated with perilla seed powder.

 • Ttosuni Wonjo Sundae Main Branch